Leaf Data Systems is Live

 Commercial cannabis software systems (third party integrators) registered with the State of Washington have been provided credentials from Leaf Data Systems to integrate with the system.
 You should check with your third party provider to confirm they've validated with Leaf Data Systems.
 More information for third party integrators and a list of Validated Integrators is available at the Info for Third Party Integrators page.

 Your May, 2018 monthly sales report is due by June 20, 2018.
 For May, 2018 monthly sales reporting only, use the Retailer Sales and Excise Tax spreadsheet found on the Traceability Reporting page.

 Email your reports to firstname.lastname@example.org, or use postal mail and send to:

 Olympia, WA 98504-3085

-Your March, 2018 monthly sales report is due by April 20, 2018.
-More information about financial reporting will be made available shortly.
+Your May 2018 monthly sales report is due by June 20, 2018.
+More information about financial reporting is forthcoming.
 You will be notified via email and updates will be made online.